 Impact partner profile

-Ending the depression epidemic
+Ending the depression epidemic in Africa

 In Africa, 66 million women suffer from depression, it is the number one cause of disability for African women.
 The impact of depression is wide-ranging and severe.
 It includes greater food insecurity, substantial economic insecurity with decreased income, lower education and literacy levels, lost productivity and absenteeism from work, as well as poorer health outcomes for both the women and their children.
 Evidence shows that when you treat a depressed woman, it not only improves her life, but also those of her children, and her community.